 Like the baby in the video, we cry, gesture, and squeal in our own way with intention to engage our partner.

 If attachment is such a significant influence in our love relationships, ensuring a strong attachment bond will help in Winning Your Relationship Game.
+Reaching out to your partner being mindful of their feeling of security; responding to their fears in a reassuring way=Winning moves!

 Think about the last time you got angry with your partner.
 Find where the attachment fear was.
 If you’re brave enough, leave it in the comments below!